 When COVID-19 hit, in March, the Thunderbird and other bars in Phoenix were ordered closed.
 We were forced to change our business model to only takeout and delivery.
 As a bar, we can't buy alcohol at prices as low as grocery stores can, so our profit margins on takeout alcohol are very low.
 But we were innovative.
 We gave away free toilet paper with every order, which got the attention of Fox News and The Kelly Clarkson Show, which was great press.
 Still, we lost money staying open.

-When the Paycheck Protection Program came around, we applied the instant we were able to, but — unlike many large U.S. corporations — we did not receive any money in the first round.
+unlike many large U.S. corporations — we did not receive any money in the first round.
 Nor did we get a break on rent, utilities, or taxes.